 6. Review group membership on a regular basis

-Then they should compare this list to Active Directory group membership.
-Then the reasons for any discrepancies are identified and addressed.
+Next, they should compare this list to Active Directory group membership.
+Then the reasons for any discrepancies can be identified and addressed.
 Additionally, administrators should do regular inventory audits of group membership to check that only authorized individuals are included in the groups.

 7. Adopt a naming convention for Active Directory objects